LIFEPATH® TARGET DATE FUNDS

 When it comes to better retirement outcomes,

 Life is a series of paths.
-But when it comes to planning your future there is one path we believe you can count on.
+But when it comes to planning your future there is one path we believe you should consider.
 LifePath Target Date Funds from BlackRock.

 When we introduced LifePath in 1993, it was an industry first: a single fund that leads you from your first day on the job into retirement.